 The second-largest of the main Hawaiian islands, Maui is, for many people, the quintessential Hawaiian vacation spot.
 From the luxury resorts along Kaanapali Beach to the rural charm of Hana, Maui has something for everyone, all overseen by the towering slopes of Haleakala, the House of the Sun.

 There’s so much to do on Maui it’s easy to find yourself struggling to decide what to do next.
-We recommend these five things to do on Maui in 2020.
+We recommend these five things to do on Maui.

 Snorkel Molokini and Turtle Arches

 Relax on Kaanapali Beach

 If your idea of an ideal vacation in paradise includes sun-kissed beaches, luxury resorts, and world-class restaurants, Kaanapali Beach is for you.
 This 3-mile stretch of white sand is family-friendly and adventurous with watersports and activities to fill your days with oceanside bliss.

 Drive the Road to Hana